Aligning Language Model Benchmarks with Pairwise Preferences: Model Scale Experiments

 \section{Model Scale Experiments}

-We obtain model parameter counts by querying the HuggingFace API using the model identifiers provided by OpenLLMLeaderboard.
+We obtain model parameter counts by querying the Hugging Face Hub API using the model identifiers provided by OpenLLMLeaderboard.
 When parameter information is unavailable, we approximate the number of parameters using string matching.
 For example, if ``7B'' appears in a model name, we assume the model has 7 billion parameters exactly.

 Using this procedure, we recover parameter counts for 3,994 of the 4,364 models for which complete benchmark data from OpenLLMLeaderboard was available; among these, 434 models require string matching.